SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

      ![Account-manager-start](./Images/lab1-image17.png)

 10. Under the parameters cell, use the **+ Code** button to add a new code cell.
-Then, add the following code to it:

      ![](./Images/E2-T4-S9.png)

+1. Add the following code to it:

     ```python
     from pyspark.sql.functions import *